api3dao/vitepress-docs/docs/reference/airnode/latest/packages/deployer.md

 airnode-deployer list --cloud-providers gcp
 ```

+See how [list](../docker/deployer-image.md#list) is used via the AWS/GCP
+deployer image.

 ### Fetching deployment information

 You can use the `info` command to retrieve information about existing